UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### Private Cloud

 This service provides single-tenant compute and storage, hosted either in one of our data centres, to gain the benefits of our Assured and Elevated security domains, or in your Crown Hosting Data Centre (CHDC).
-For more information, see the [*Private Cloud Service Definition*](../private-cloud/prc-sd.md).
+For more information, see the [Private Cloud Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-236-private-cloud-service-definition-13.0.pdf).

 ### Private Cloud for Oracle Software

 This service provides single-tenant compute, where your compute needs are hosted either in one of our data centres, to gain the benefits of our Assured and Elevated security domains, or in your Crown Hosting Data Centre (CHDC).
 This is specifically set up for the use of Oracle, and there are a variety of hardware and infrastructure options to choose from.
-For more information, see the [*Private Cloud for Oracle Software Service Definition*](../oracle/orcl-sd-private.md).
+For more information, see the [Private Cloud for Oracle Software Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-237-private-cloud-for-oracle-software-service-definition-13.0-1-1.pdf).

 ### Private Cloud for Storage

 This service provides single-tenant storage, where your data is hosted either in one of our data centres, to gain the benefits of our Assured OFFICIAL and Elevated OFFICIAL security domains, or in your Crown Hosting Data Centre (CHDC).
-For more information, see the [*Private Cloud for Storage Service Definition*](../private-cloud/prc-sd-storage.md).
+For more information, see the [Private Cloud for Storage Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-234-private-cloud-storage-service-definition-13.0-1.pdf).

 ## Cloud software